HyperBDR/docs/src/userguide/poc/hyperbdr-proxy-pre-settings.md

 ## Proxy DNS Settings

 ::: tip
 This step is only used when connecting to the cloud platform via VPN.
+If your disaster recovery environment is interconnected with the production site's intranet through Huawei Cloud VPN, after creating the VPC Endpoint service, you need to add the resolution address of the Huawei Cloud intranet OBS VPC Endpoint service in the network where the production site's Proxy host is located.
 :::

 ::: tip